Guide

 3. Create organic content

-Give TikTok users a behind-the-scenes view of your business; show them your team, values, culture, and product demos.
-Involve them in product decisions – such as new colours, sizes and designs.
+Give people on TikTok a behind-the-scenes view of your business.
+Show them your team, values, culture and product demos.
+Involve them in product decisions such as new colours, sizes and designs.
 Many TikTok users are seeking a sense of community and involvement.
-If your brand can make them feel part of something bigger, they’ll be more inclined to engage with you.
+If your brand can make them feel part of something bigger, they'll be more inclined to engage with you.

 Pay attention to trending videos and see how you could replicate them for your brand.
 Trends are things that are already popular on TikTok, so people will be watching more of those types of videos.
 If a recycling challenge goes viral, it could be a great time to show off your sustainable clothing brand that uses recycled materials.